 Customize your rates

 Each customer is assigned to a rate plan: you can bill that customer at any of the rates contained in that plan.
 Rates can be as simple as you want (e.g., always charge the same amount to everyone), or as fine-tuned as you like.
-Terpsy is designed to take the pain out of invoicing, and will do most of the job for you.
-This means that the better you understand how rates work, the less time you'll spend on billing down the line.
+Terpsy is designed to take the pain out of invoicing, and will do most of the work for you.
+This means that the better you understand how rates work, the less time you'll spend on billing later on.